fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 Developing frontend applications with [Vue.js](https://github.com/vuejs/vue) is a fairly hassle-free experience, especially when using [vue-cli](https://github.com/vuejs/vue-cli) to bootstrap the structure.
+When I work on my project,
-Our usually project choice is the default [webpack template](https://github.com/vuejs-templates/webpack) provided officially.
+my usual choice is simply the default [webpack template](https://github.com/vuejs-templates/webpack) provided officially.
 The template has all things for local development nicely put together with a single command of `yarn dev`, and for deployment `yarn build`.

-Recently we encountered a case where the same copy of source code should be compileed into distributions of different languages.
+Recently we came across a case where the same copy of source code should be compiled into distributions of different languages.
-We didn't choose [vue-i18n](https://github.com/kazupon/vue-i18n) even though it is also an awesome tool, mainly because we are building the website under different domains, instead of one domain serving different folders.
+We didn't choose [vue-i18n](https://github.com/kazupon/vue-i18n) even though it is also an awesome tool, mainly because we are building the website under different domains, instead of one domain serving different languages by different folders.

 Here is what we did:
-We use the default vue webpack setup provided by vue-cli, and slowly adding on to it the customed i18n-ish features we need.
+We used the default vue webpack setup provided by vue-cli, and slowly adding to it the customed i18n-ish features we need.
 And this post will cover the features we built point by point.

-Since our website is an internal product with confidentiality and dirty bussiness logic that hinders understanding, I created a [project](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo) containing only the bare minimal to illustrate what we learned, and it also has cleaner commits (and maybe tags later on) to mark the evolving of the project, and yarn-lock to ensure the same version of libraries are installed for reproducible local runs.
+Since our website is an internal product with confidentiality and dirty bussiness logic that hinders understanding, I created a [project](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo) containing only the bare minimal to illustrate what we learned.
+It also has cleaner commits to mark the evolution of the project, and yarn-lock to ensure the same version of libraries are installed for reproducible local runs.
+Each section of this post will explain a commit to the demo project, and the title is wired with the link that leads to the commit in GitHub.

 -----